thaining7/Jazz-Drummer-Trivia/README.md

 https://thaining7.github.io/Jazz-Drummer-Trivia/

-### Test your knowledge of jazz drummer history!
+Test your knowledge of jazz drummer history!

-# Motivation
+## Description

-#### This project was designed to demonstrate JavaScript fundumentals in addition to some slightly more advanced JavaScript concepts
+This project was designed to demonstrate JavaScript fundumentals in addition to some slightly more advanced JavaScript concepts

-# Tech Used:
+## Tech Used:

 * HTML
 * CSS
 * JavaScript
 * jQuery

-# Features
+## Features

 * JavaScript timing events
 * jQuery on click events

-# Code Example
+## Code Example

-#### JavaScript timer function expression:
+JavaScript timer function expression:

 ```
 var myTimer = {